EASS-HIT-PART-A-2022-CLASS-II/NBA_Statistics/README.md

 🏀 get state about player

-🏀 get state about state
+🏀 get state about team by city

-🏀 get state about games
+🏀 get status  about all teams